Skip to main content

 Reserved header annotations

 Do not edit @id or @nodeType. @id identifies the Node.
-Changing it breaks the Node's identity, version control history, and references to it. @nodeType must map to a valid node type ID in your Workspace.
-Change it only when you are intentionally pointing the Node at a different valid node type.
+Changing it breaks the Node's identity, version control history, and references to it. @nodeType must map to a valid Node Type ID in your Workspace.
+Change it only when you are intentionally pointing the Node at a different valid Node Type.

 Below the reserved annotations, you add your SQL: CTEs, the final SELECT, and any inline annotations for configuration: